galbrame/galbrame.github.io/README.md

 ## FAQ

-1) Why Markdown?
+#### Why Markdown?

-   * Markdown is a handy lightweight markup language with straightforward syntax.
+Markdown is a handy lightweight markup language with straightforward syntax.
 It is quickly and easily picked up and applied by nearly everyone and very human-readable.
 It is far easier and quicker to create a Markdown file and convert it to xml using Jekyll than it is to create something similar with html or xml.
-It's also one of the most popular lightweight markup languages, so choosing it over anohter lightweight markup language could be considered "future proofing" your material, as it is more likely to be supported for some time.
+It's also one of the most popular lightweight markup languages, so choosing it over another lightweight markup language could be considered "future proofing" your material, as it is more likely to be supported for some time.

-2) Why GitHub rather than Wordpress?
+#### Why GitHub rather than Wordpress?

-  * While both offer free versions of hosting, Wordpress is bloated with extraneous functionality that a lot of basic websites don't need.
-It relies on PHP and backened databases, which require varying degrees of maintenance and can crash.
-We are just hosting a simple resume.
-As Etter points out, static sites are perfect because of their speed, simplicity, portability, and security.
-And with a distributed version control system (DVCS) like GitHub, managing your site is quick, easy, and portable.
+While both offer free versions of hosting, Wordpress is bloated with extraneous functionality that a lot of basic websites don't need.
+It is a large content management system (CMS), which requires varying degrees of maintenance and utilizes components that can crash.
+On the other hand, GitHub is a distributed version control system (DVCS).
+DVCSs, as Etter points out, are exemplary because they have better performance, can be used offline, and easily accommodate one file being worked on simultaneously by several people.
 Plus, developers prefer DVCSs, so you'll be showing off your knowledge of them.
+Besides being a better option to host your resume, you're also showing potential employers that you already understand the importance of DVCSs.

 ## NOTES
+1) Windows is not officially supported by Jekyll, but it can be installed and run with careful "[tweaks](https://jekyllrb.com/docs/installation/windows/)."
-1) Don't worry - you won't have to know or use any Ruby for this project.
+2) Don't worry - you won't have to know or use any Ruby for this project.
 It is purely necessary to run Jekyll.
-2) Windows is not officially supported by Jekyll, but it can be installed and run with careful "[tweaks](https://jekyllrb.com/docs/installation/windows/)."
+3) If any of the folders have a space in the name, you will need to put quotation marks around the folder name (double or single) or else Git Bash will perceive it as extra arguments.
+Alternatively, you can use a backslash before the space, such that ```New Folder``` would be ```New\ Folder```.
-3) '''checkout''' is the git command for switching between branches in your repository.
+4) ```checkout``` is the git command for switching between branches in your repository.
+5) The period at the end is important because it denotes the current directory.
+If you forget it, you will get "Error: You must specify a path."